China warns against U.S. F-16 upgrade for Taiwan

 Beijing deems Taiwan a renegade province and sees U.S. arms sales to the self-ruled island as the top obstacle to improved ties between the United States and China, now the world's two biggest economies.

-China has shown no sign of ending an arms build-up that is focussed on Taiwan.
+China has shown no sign of ending an arms build-up that is focused on Taiwan.
 Beijing has never renounced the use of force to bring the island under its control.

 Taiwan's military supply options are limited to the United States, with other countries refusing to sell it weapons, fearing an angry Chinese response.